rmsk2/rustpwman/README.md

 Shows an about dialog containing information about the author and the program version.

-### Count entries
+### File info

-Shows how many entries are present in this data file.
+Shows how many entries are present in this data file, how it is accessed and where it is located.

 ### Undo changes